apptainer/singularity-userdocs/encryption.rst

 In Singularity >= v3.4.0 a new feature to build and run encrypted containers has been added to allow users to encrypt the file system image within a SIF.
-This encryption can be performed using either a passphrase or asymmetrically via a Privacy Enhanced Mail (PEM) file and a matching private RSA key.
+This encryption can be performed using either a passphrase or asymmetrically via an RSA key pair in Privacy Enhanced Mail (PEM) format and a matching private RSA key.
 The container is encrypted in transit, at rest, and even while running.
 In other words, there is no intermediate, decrypted version of the container on disk or in memory.
 Container decryption occurs at runtime completely within kernel space.

 .. note::
         This feature utilizes the Linux ``dm-crypt`` library and ``cryptsetup``